-An academy place in the Reception class is available for children from the September following their 4th birthday.
+For a junior school a place is available or children from the September following their 7th birthday.

-Application for the normal admissions round is via a Common Application Form (CAF), which can be accessed and submitted online through the home LA or hard copies are available from the Local Authority or the academy.
-The Common Application Form should be returned to Coventry Local Authority by the date given by the Local Authority.
+Application for the normal admissions round is via a Local Authority Common Application Form (CAF), which for Warwickshire can be accessed and submitted online through the Warwickshire Admissions Service website or hard copies are available from the Local Authority or the academy.
+The Common Application Form should be returned to the Admissions Service by the date given by the Local Authority.